-With handshakes, smiles and a thumbs up, Trump and Kim start historic summit
+Trump tells Kim a 'terrific relationship' beckons as summit begins

 Should they succeed in making a diplomatic breakthrough, it could bring lasting change to the security landscape of Northeast Asia, like the visit of former U.S. President Richard Nixon to China in 1972 led to the transformation of China.

-“Nice to meet you Mister President,” Kim said as he sat alongside Trump, against a backdrop of North Korean and U.S. flags, beaming more broadly as the U.S. president gave him a thumbs up.
-Trump said he was sure they would have a “terrific relationship”
+“Nice to meet you Mister President,” Kim said as he sat alongside Trump, against a backdrop of North Korean and U.S. flags, beaming broadly as the U.S. president gave him a thumbs up.
+Trump said he was sure they would have a “terrific relationship”.

 With cameras of the world’s press trained on them, Trump and Kim displayed an initial atmosphere of bonhomie.